 The first starts with a seed, where a slither of another diamond is used to grow the new one.

 The premier lab-grown diamond was made by using a high-pressure, high-temperature (HPHT) system.
 Here, the seed is placed in pure graphite carbon before exposure to temperatures of 1500C.
-In a chamber, the heated compounds are then pressurized to 1.5 million pounds per square.
+The heated compounds are then pressurized to 1.5 million pounds per square in a chamber.

 This heat and pressure start to melt the carbon.
-When this happens, a diamond starts to form around the original diamond seed.
+A diamond begins to form around the original diamond seed when this happens.
 The new diamond is then cooled carefully.

 The second method uses the CVD (Chemical Vapor Deposition) process.